WilliamChennn/Photoelastic-Centroid-Aware-YOLOv8L/README.md

 │   │   ├── basename_(2).txt
 ```
 ### Step2.
 Create ```data.yaml```
-Define the dataset configuration in data.yaml.
+Define the dataset configuration in ```data.yaml```.
 This file tells YOLO where to find the training and validation data, the number of classes, and their names.
-Here’s an example data.yaml file for this project:
 ```yaml
 train: dataset/train       # Path to training images and labels
 val: dataset/test          # Path to testing images and labels